Agenta-AI/agenta/agenta-cli/agenta/client/Readme.md

         ```

-4. Run `fern check` to validate the OpenAPI spec and resolve any errors, if there are any. ( You can ignore the conflicting endpoints warning )
+4. Run `fern check` to validate the OpenAPI spec and resolve any errors, if there are any. ( You can ignore the conflicting endpoints warnings. )

 5. Add the Fern Python SDK;
    ```bash